BenjaminShinar/udemy_docker_mastery/Lectures/section-12-13-14-15-16-kubernetes.md

 </summary>

-Kubernetes and swarm are both container orchestrations tools that solve similar problems. swarm is eaiser to start with deployment and management, while kubernetes has more options for control and flexability, and can solve stuff that swarm can't.
+Kubernetes and swarm are both container orchestrations tools that solve similar problems. swarm is easier to start with deployment and management, while kubernetes has more options for control and flexibility, and can solve stuff that swarm can't.

 Advantages to Swarm:
-- Comes with docker, a single vendor solution. runs whereever docker runs, linux, windows, arm devices, 32-bit, 64-bit, windows server.
+- Comes with docker, a single vendor solution. runs wherever docker runs, linux, windows, arm devices, 32-bit, 64-bit, windows server.
 - Lightweight, doesn't consume many resources.
 - Easiest orchestrator to deploy and run
 - Has the basic, most common and most used features to handle most use cases and issues.